 HICAP – Himalayan Climate Change Adaptation Programme (2012-2017), funded by the Ministry of Foreign Affairs of Norway, and in collaboration with ICIMOD, with activities in Nepal, India, Pakistan, China.

 4.5.3 CliC and GCW have already recognized the opportunities for collaboration and a semi-formal agreement was established in May 2016.
-The GSG recommended that specific activities for collaboration are identified [action].
+The GSG recommended that specific activities for collaboration are identified. [action]

 4.5.4 L Hislop recommended that GCW develops a standard slide to be provided to all partners for synthesizing its goals and the potential benefits for the community. [action]